Medical-AI-Lab/Nervus/README.md

 - `label_XXX` should have a classification target.
 Any name is available.
 If you use more than two `label_XXX`, it will be automatically recognize multi-label classification and automatically prepare a proper number of classifiers (FCs).
 - `split` should have `train`, `val`, and `test`.
 - When you use inputs other than image, `input_XXX` is needed.
-- When you use deepsurv, `periords_XXX` is needed as well.
+- When you use deepsurv, `periods_XXX` is needed as well.

 ## Model development